nicofirst1/ledypi/README.md

 For the connection you can follow [this tutorial](https://tutorials-raspberrypi.com/connect-control-raspberry-pi-ws2812-rgb-led-strips/)  which uses following diagram:
 ![diagram](Resources/diagram.png)

+Since there is no connection powering the RaspberryPi, an usb type c power supply is necessary.

 # Testing
 If you get a `ModuleNotFoundError` try to set the python path as follows in your terminal window: